 The most important thing you need to determine when you are planning a garden is what planting zone you live in.
 Check this USDA Plant Hardiness Zone Map to find yours.

-One other benefit of using raised beds in your vegetable garden is that the soil thaws and warms up quicker than the ground.
+One other benefit of using raised beds in your vegetable garden is that the soil thaws and warms up more quickly than the ground.

 I am using existing raised beds for my early vegetables this year.
 To prepare the raised beds for another growing season I add some fresh compost to the soil and my favorite organic fertilizer before I started planting.
 If you don’t have access to fresh compost you can buy bagged compost from your local nursery or at the garden center of one of the big stores.